|‘I had no need of that Hypothesis’|

 Can I change how I will make decisions in the future?
 Yes, I can - in two related ways:

 Firstly, if, viewed with the benefit of hindsight, I got my decisions wrong, I will have probably have a wish to learn from my error.
 The experience will feed back into my decision-making processes.
 I would guess that having such a wish is encouraged by natural selection - repeating the same error is not likely to be life-lengthening.
-I may from this learn the benefit of giving more weight to the longer-term and less immediately attractive.
+We see the process of learning from mistakes in many other species.
+And so I may from this learn the benefit of giving more weight to the longer-term and less immediately attractive.
 Such a transition is indeed typical of the human species.
-We learn to overcome the idea which we are born with - that instant gratification is best.
+We learn gradually to overcome the idea which we are born with - that instant gratification is best.

-Free will is an age-old conundrum, but it really is time it gave way to evolution as the hypothesis to use to explain how and why we go about our decision making.
-In the circumstances, therefore I am happy to follow the example of Laplace and say that I have no need of freewill as a hypothesis.
+I wonder therefore what else I need in order to feel that I am a sentient being, that I am me?
+Certainly it’s difficult to see what the inexplicable concept of freewill adds to it.
+Free will is an age-old conundrum, but it really is time it gave way to evolution as the underlying explanation of how and why we go about our decision making.
+Personally, therefore, I am happy to say that I have no need of freewill as a hypothesis!

 18 July 2020